JParramore/chat-overlay/README.md

 ### How to use
  Open a [twitch.tv](https://www.twitch.tv/) stream and click the overlay icon bottom right of the video player.
 Hover the overlay to change settings, move, and resize.

+ When twitch clips are posted in chat click the play button to the right of the message to play the clip over the video player.